 2. To compare is to despair

 Turn off social media for the holiday season or at least unfollow the people who may make you feel the worst/incite the most FOMO.
 Send out your own holiday photo card with your cat, only watch funny shows on TV.
 Just don't set yourself up.
 Be aware of what makes you feel crappy and say no to it.
+If the Hallmark channel makes you feel comforted and cozy, keep watching.
+If you notice you are too nostalgic and crying too much, maybe finding something else to watch is best.

 3. DO YOU!